GeoTIFF/geoblaze-cli/README.md

   Package Manager Entry: https://www.npmjs.com/package/geoblaze-cli

 LICENSING:
+  The GeoBlaze CLI is distributed under the MIT License.
+See the file "LICENSE" in the GeoBlaze CLI source-distribution for information on terms & conditions for accessing and otherwise using the GeoBlaze CLI and for a DISCLAIMER OF ALL WARRANTIES.
 ```

 You can write the command `identify` or `id` for short, to get the pixel value at a certain location.